BeardedManStudios/ForgeNetworkingRemastered/CONTRIBUTING.md

 :heart::+1: **Thank you so much for taking the time to contribute!** :+1::heart:

 ## Code standards
 We have a worldwide community and respect everyones backgrounds and languages, however Forge Networking is primarily developed by English (US) speakers.
-Because of this the variable names and comments for this code base should be exclusively in English (US).
+Because of this the variables, names, functions, comments, and everything else for this code base should be exclusively in English (US).

 ### .editorconfig
 We use .editorconfig to help with conforming to our coding conventions.
 Please make sure your chosen editor has this enabled.
 Check [editorconfig.org](https://editorconfig.org/#download) to see if you need to install a plugin or your IDE has this built in.

 **Anything not listed here should follow the [C# standard](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines)**

-### Tabs vs Spaces?
+### Tabs vs spaces?
 Sorry space fans, we are tabs.
 Though I know that this is an age old argument in computer science, we had to go with one or the other.

 ### Accessors